techidaily/site-win11-tips/source/_posts/how-does-windows-11-determine-software-harmony.md

  In a nutshell, the Program Compatibility Shooter is a tool on Windows that helps you fix an app that is experiencing compatibility issues.
 For instance, it can help if an app worked perfectly on Windows 8, but you find that it doesn’t work right (certain graphical elements are glitching out, for example) or is crashing on Windows 11.

- Windows 11 has many troubleshooters, and you can read our[guide to every troubleshooter on Windows 11](https://www.makeuseof.com/windows-11-troubleshooters/) for a brief overview of each one.
+ Windows 11 has many troubleshooters, and you can read our [guide to every troubleshooter on Windows 11](https://www.makeuseof.com/windows-11-troubleshooters/) for a brief overview of each one.

  With the Program Compatibility Troubleshooter, you run through a series of steps to help the tool identify a particular compatibility issue.
 And when you do, the tool applies the best settings to the program so it can run smoothly on Windows 11.